-Rewards and Actions Rewarded: Earn points for every dollar spent (amount earned depends on the tier).
+Rewards and actions rewarded: Earn points for every dollar spent (amount earned depends on the tier).
 Members can also earn points for sharing on social media, referring friends, creating written and video reviews, and as a birthday treat.

 As you can see in the table below, rewards rack up extremely quickly if you’re a distributor, and there are four exclusive tiers that only distributors can unlock, including the highly exclusive SweetElite tier.

-Why We Love It: The program packs both individual customer and distributor rewards in a single package without being confusing—and makes sure that distributors get the top-tier incentives they deserve.
+Why we love it: The program packs both individual customer and distributor rewards in a single package without being confusing—and makes sure that distributors get the top-tier incentives they deserve.
 We also love the variety of points-earning options available to everyone!
 And another nifty feature is the points system reviews—a review with a photo is worth more than a traditional review, and a video review is worth even more.

 Example 10: Amazon Prime

 About the loyalty program: A list of quality loyalty programs just isn’t complete without Amazon Prime!
 Prime’s “pay-to-play” structure might not be what some people think of when they think “loyalty programs.”
 But the annual fee model that Prime uses still counts as a loyalty program type—and Prime has really brought this model into the forefront.
 Countless avid Amazon shoppers are willing to pay an extra fee a year for free shipping and exclusive access to all the perks Prime has to offer.
-And this often makes the difference in swaying their future purchases—it leads customers to pick Amazon over top physical retailers.
+And this often makes the difference in swaying their future purchases – it leads customers to pick Amazon over top physical retailers.

 Type: Paid Membership

-Rewards and Actions Rewarded: After customers pay the annual fee, they gain fast and free Prime shipping on a wealth of items across Amazon’s near-infinite catalog.
+amazon prime After customers pay the annual fee, they gain fast and free Prime shipping on a wealth of items across Amazon’s near-infinite catalog.
 They also gain exclusive access to deals during the famous Prime Day, Amazon’s two-day event of the year’s best deals.
 But there’s much more.
 Prime-only food, fashion and tech products, Amazon Music and Amazon Video, Twitch Prime streaming, and insider discounts are just some of the exclusive perks of Prime.

-Why We Love It: Prime shows that a paid membership model can work for loyalty programs, and drive more sales, among customers who already shop at your business regularly.
+Why we love it: Prime shows that a paid membership model can work for loyalty programs, and drive more sales, among customers who already shop at your business regularly.
 And Amazon’s convincing the world of loyalty that “pay-to-play” programs will make up a big part of loyalty programs’ future.
 An annual fee might not be sustainable for most businesses, but a flat lifetime fee (see REI) is worth considering in the near future.

-Bonus Example: Target Circle
+Bonus example: Target Circle

 About the Program: Target trusts the power of loyalty programs, so they decided to spring into action and offer their own, starting in October of 2019.
 It combines several of the best loyalty program elements that others use, but still keeps things simple enough.
 And of course, it’s also done with that signature Target flair!
 Here’s a brief breakdown of the free-to-join program, known as Target Circle.